 FIGURE: After the Resolute Chair finished printing, the team spent time sanding and smoothing the surface to remove print lines and preparing it for the final polymer coating.

 Note from the Creators

 The Resolute Chair get its name from our 5 year pursuit to design and build a 3D printer that could reliably print a functional and full sized chair.
-When we set out to make this machine, we never imagined that it would take dozens of prototypes, and thousands of hours, and years in the making to get it just right.
+When we set out to make this machine, we never imagined that it would take dozens of prototypes, years in the making, to get it just right.
 With each prototype the results improved, but it wasn't until we had built a machine that met our unwavering standards for reliable performance and superior print quality that when we finally printed this chair, we christened it "The Resolute Chair."

 - The Budmen Team